seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 disagree, and the ladder is not repeated here.

-**Row 2 prints and compares nothing.** No threshold, no colour, no word like «аномально», and `abnormal` is not read — the constant does not exist (§3.16).
+**Row 2 prints and compares nothing.** No threshold, no colour, no word like «аномально», and `abnormal` is not read — the constant is measured but not adopted, and `index.html` contains no line that knows it (§3.16).
 The number is interpretable without one because the unit is derived, not chosen:
 `E[range] = σ·√(8/π)`, so 1,0 is an ordinary day.
 This is the standing of §3.12
 Layer 1 — an assertion about geometry that needs no forecast — and it adds no